als244/ml_dataflow/README.md

 \text{TFLOPS} &= \text{model step cost} / T
 \end{aligned}
 ```
 Where the $(D + 2 * K + D + 3 * F)$ factor is coming from Q, K+V, O, and the 3 FFN matrices within each block.
-The $.5$ factor in attn flops comes from the causal.
+The $.5$ factor in attn flops comes from causal variant.
 There are 2 matmuls in attn fwd and 4 in attn bwd.
 The per seq flops comes from Fwd + Bwd X + Bwd W. They all share the same matmuls, but Fwd has attn fwd and Bwd X has attn bwd.
 Bwd W just contains the base matmuls.
-The head does forward proj, bwd x, and bwd w matmuls.
-Embedding is essentially free as it is simple memcopies (forwrard) or additions (backward).
+The head does fwd, bwd x, and bwd w matmuls.
+Embedding is essentially free as it is simple memcopies (forward) or additions (backward).

 - MFU (Model Flops Utilization): A measure of effective throughput relative to hardware capabilities (where TFLOPS is calculated above)
 ```math